aman21392/circDR-seq/README.md

-# nano_circ
+# circDR-seq
-nano_circ is a pipeline to detect circRNA from naopore Direct RNA sequencing.
+circDR-seq is a pipeline to detect circRNA from naopore Direct RNA sequencing.
 It uses backsplice target fasta sequence to search the circRNA in the nanopore data.

 # Required Software
 Bedtools ( v2.27.1)